 A field program consisting of excavator trenching, additional sampling and data compilation was completed in July and a phase 2 drill program has commenced in November 2018.
-This drilling targeted the Cape Ray Fault Zone to the northeast of the Woods Lake Zone closer to the Marathon's Valentine Lake deposit.
+The drill program targeted previously untested portion of the Cape Ray Fault Zone to the northeast of the Woods Lake Zone closer to the Marathon's Valentine Lake deposit.
+A total of 887 metres was completed in five holes.
+Highlights from the drilling was the intersection of a 50 metre wide graphitic schist/breccia zone carrying anomalous gold including 0.94 gpt Au over 3.0 metre.
+Details of the drilling results can be found in the Company's news release on February 13, 2019.